 Cookies are small pieces of information, stored in simple text files, placed on your computer by a website.
 Some cookies can be read by the website on your subsequent visits.
 The information stored in a cookie may relate to your browsing habits on the webpage, or a unique identification number so that the website can remember you on your return visit.
 Other cookies are deleted when you close your web browser and only relate to the working of the website.
 Generally speaking, cookies do not contain personal information from which you can be identified, unless you have provided personal information to the website.

 [A web browser is the piece of software you use to read web pages.
 Examples are Microsoft Internet Explorer, Mozilla Firefox and Google Chrome.]

 - When you first visit Oireachtas.ie you see a message informing you about cookies.
 If you click the Accept & close button, Oireachtas.ie will set a cookie which records your preference.

 - Analytical cookies from Google Analytics and visitor behaviour pattern cookies from Hotjar are used on this website.
-These cookies collect information that is used in aggregate form to help the Service understand how its website is being used and to improve your experience.
+These cookies collect information that help the Service understand how its website is being used and to improve your experience.
 All the information we collect is anonymous.

 Third party cookies

 Some cookies that have been set on the Service website are not related to the Houses of the Oireachtas.
 If you visit a page on the Service website with content embedded from, for example, YouTube, that service provider may use its own cookies.
 The Service does not control the use of these cookies - they can be accessed only by the party that originally set them.
 You should check the third party websites for more information about these cookies.